 Our collective worship takes place on a daily basis and is a time for us to come together as a whole school community to worship, pray and reflect on our church school values as a school family.
 In 2019 we further developed our Collective Worship experience by collating Roots and Fruits to Values for Life to provide children with an engaging, inspiring and spiritual opportunity to help contribute to children’s spiritual, moral and social development.

 Local church links

 We enjoy welcoming visitors from local churches into our collective worship sessions.
 We are very fortunate to have made links with Winterton All Saints Church, Winterton Methodist Church and Barton Evangelical Church.
 We enjoy Collective Worship sessions led by church representatives which allow us to reflect upon our church school values.

-We also enjoy being visited by our Bishop’s visitor, Michael Joyce and receiving letters from our local Bishop.
+We also enjoy being visited by our Bishop’s visitor, Michael Joyce and receiving letters / videos from our local Bishop.